KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 # contrast with iterative methods

-- no one process works for every project,team needs to discover what works for this project
+- no one process works for every project, team needs to discover what works for this project
-- not every feature has same priority, delay delivery of unimportnat features
+- not every feature has same priority, delay delivery of unimportant features
-- inceremntal & iterative approach allow very quick delivery cycles
+- inceremental & iterative approach allow very quick delivery cycles - feedback from users is key
-- only valuable work is done
+- only valuable work is done - discovering what is valuable is not always easy

 # Iterative vs Incremental